PART D 2023

 Coverage Gap Stage

 During this stage, you receive limited coverage on certain drugs.
-You’ll pay 25% of the cost of brand-name drugs (plus part of the dispensing fee) and 25% of the cost of generic drugs or a 5% coinsurance amount.
-This stage continues until your yearly out-of-pocket drug costs reach $7400.
+You’ll pay 25% of the cost of brand-name drugs (plus part of the dispensing fee) and 25% of the cost of generic drugs.
+This stage continues until your yearly out-of-pocket drug costs reach $8000.

 Catastrophic Coverage Stage